Ariana Grande holds benefit concert in wake of terror attacks

 "I love you Manchester," she yelled to the crowd.

 Grande wore a white sweatshirt with "One Love Manchester" written on it.
-She also performed "Better Days" with Victoria Monét, and sang "Where is the Love" with the Black Eyed Peas.
+She also performed "Better Days" with Victoria Monét and sang "Where is the Love" with the Black Eyed Peas.

 There were tears as Grande performed her song"My Everything" with the Parrs Wood High School Choir.
-The choir's cover of the song went viral after they performed it in tribute to the Manchester bombing victims.
+The choir's cover of the song quickly went viral after they performed it in tribute to the Manchester bombing victims.

 Grande thanked those in attendance.